twknab/mean_hike/readme.md

 	- How do I delete a property from a Mongoose Object server-side, not in Angular (ie, password security)?

 ### Where I Left Off:

+	- How can I preserve multiple lines in the DB (ie, paragraphs?).
+Try adding a bunch of paragraphs in a row and you'll see how they get printed all out as a single line in Angular.
+		- Addressed this mostly;
+			Figured out that using <pre> will convert the `/n` that mongoose embeds into the HTML.
+However, there are a few fields, such as Region, Sunset Time, etc, which are not displaying as desired.
+May need to do some more customizing to the HTML.

 	- Post-Trip page added.
 Need to build check list functions, and edit and delete functions.
-	- How can I preserve multiple lines in the DB (ie, paragraphs?).
-Try adding a bunch of paragraphs in a row and you'll see how they get printed all out as a single line in Angular.

 ### Remaining Features:
 	- Checkbox Feature -- Tuesday